 If we compare Nespresso vs Keurig, Keurig is the more economical of the two in both respects.
 Most non-commercial Keurigs will cost you anywhere between $80 and $160 depending on your chosen model.
 Nespresso machines come at a higher price, starting at $126 with higher-end models costing over $200.

 Nespresso’s capsules are also more expensive than Keurig’s K-Cups.
 The Nespresso Vertuo’s capsules cost between 90 cents and $1.35 per serving.
-The Keurig’s K-Cups are significantly cheaper, costing between 35 and 65 cents per serving.
+Keurig’s K-Cups are significantly cheaper, costing between 35 and 65 cents per serving.
 Keurig also gives you the option of a reusable filter, allowing you to brew using your own coffee grounds.

-The Nespresso requires a greater outlay of money than the Keurig, and its capsules cost significantly more than K-Cups.
+The Nespresso requires a greater outlay than the Keurig, and its capsules cost significantly more than K-Cups.
 Your monthly coffee habit will cost you about twice as much per month with a Nespresso than a Keurig.
 However, that’s not the whole story.
 There’s more to learn about these two machines.

-The Keurig stands out when it comes to beverage variety.
+Keurig stands out when it comes to beverage variety.
 Keurig owners have over 400 types of beverages from 60 brands to choose from.
 These include the top ten selling domestic coffee brands and Keurig espresso pods.
-The Keurig doesn’t limit itself to coffee.
+Keurig doesn’t limit itself to coffee.
 You can also enjoy the following beverages: